-Vadgaon tank was constructed in year 1980 (Zilla Parishad, Kolhapur) It is situated at 6 km North-East to Shiroli and Nagaon village.
-It is basically used as sources of drinking water and secondarily for fishery purpose.
-It is perennial tank covering maximum area of about 106 ha, with an average water spread area of about 12.5 ha.
-Vadgaon tank was characterized by presence of submerged vegetation, in this tank little anthropogenic activities and little fluctuating trend in its water level were noticed during the study period.
-For fishery purpose the tank is auctioned on lease for the period of 3-5 years to local fishermen communities.
+Kalleshwar freshwater body was constructed at Shirol.
+It is basically used for domestic and secondarily for fishery purpose.
+It is perennial tank covering maximum area of about 10 ha, with an average water spread area of about 8.3 ha.
+This tank was characterized by presence of submerged vegetation, where significant anthropogenic activities were noticed during the period of study.
+This site can be considered as heronry for various wetland birds.
+For fishery purpose the tank is auctioned on lease for the period of one years to local fishermen communities.
 The fishing activities including release of seedling and harvesting were conducted by private parties or stake holders.